-Office Ergonomics - Computer Mouse - Common Problems from Use
+Office Ergonomics - Computer Mouse - Common Issues from Use

 On this page

-Why has using the computer mouse become a problem?
+Why can using the computer mouse be an issue?

 It is important that all elements of the computer (keyboard, mouse, monitor), the workstation (desk, chair, footrest), and work practices (posture, pace, work breaks) are considered in order to minimize these risks.
 Please see the various OSH Answers documents under Office Ergonomics for more information.